aMOPel/tree-sitter-nim/grammar_bugs_to_report.md

   identColonEquals = IDENT (comma IDENT)* comma?
   ```
   sometimes with and sometimes without trailing separator.
-  my proposition would be to change it to:
+  My proposition would be to change it to:
   `^+` and `^*` __don't__ allow optional trailing separators and
   `^+?` and `^*?` __do__ allow optional trailing separators.
   rewriting the example to: